AmusementClub/vs-mlrt/vsort/README.md

  - `string provider`: Specifies the device to run the inference on.
    - `"CPU"` or `""`: pure CPU backend
    - `"CUDA"`: CUDA GPU backend
+ - `int num_streams`: specify the number of concurrent compute streams.
  - `int device_id`: select the GPU device for the CUDA backend.
  - `int verbosity`: specify the verbosity of logging, the default is warning.
    - 0: fatal error only, `ORT_LOGGING_LEVEL_FATAL`